Arkham Stories (I.e. the Cthulhu-hack I use)

 Health & Will

-to their Will or Health stat - depending on the nature of the suffering.
+to their Will- or Health-stat - depending on the nature of the suffering.

 They reduce their number of dice by one if the suffering is particularly severe,

-when suffering harm an Investigator rolls a number of d6 and attempts to get
+The system for Health or Will checks works like the-price-is-right; when suffering harm an Investigator rolls a number of d6 and attempts to get

 as close as possible to their rating of Health or Will respectively.
 After the roll, the